aquilesC/aquiles.me/content/literature/202206290743 EVs derived from the Pfizer-BioNTech vaccine.md

 ![Number of exosomes with the spike protein after inoculation with the Pfizer-BioNTech vaccine](/images/Pasted image 20220629074551.png)

 It has been established that the mRNA vaccines generate immunity against [[SARS-CoV-2]], but the exact mechanisms can still be better explained.
-Interestingly, [[extracellular vesicle]]s have been found to carry the spike protein after patients have been inoculated with the BioNTech vaccine.
+Interestingly, [[extracellular vesicles]] have been found to carry the spike protein after patients have been inoculated with the BioNTech vaccine.
 It seems that the exosomes are instrumental at generating [[Humoral immunity]] as well as [[Cell-mediated immunity]]

 The plots above show the abundances of exosomes with the protein after 7 and 14 days of vaccination.
 The increase is clear, in the same way the decrease at the 4-month mark brings the numbers back to the baseline.
 The [[EV]]s were extracted from blood plasma (see: [[how to extract ev's from blood plasma]], and [[Blood-derived EVs are more challenging to study]]).